 Growth Rate: Up to 3 feet per year

 Flowering Time: Between May and June.
 Male flowers appear one to several weeks before females

 How Long It Flowers: Usually done flowering by the end of June

 Flower Color: Male pollen-bearing flowers are yellow, female flowers are pinkish cones

 Soil Requirements: Soil that is well-drained, sandy, and moderately acidic are best

 Pruning: Prune during Winter and Fall when the tree is dormant

 Flower Form: The White Pine has Evergreen needles 3 to 5 inches in length and are a bluish-green color.
-There are five needles on each fascicle.
+There are five needles on each bundle.
 The yellow male flowers are at the tips of branches, and the pink female flowers(cones) are near the end.
 It bares cones 4 to 7 inches in length.
 The bark is very thick and red-brown.
 They usually have a very straight trunk with up-turned branches pointing toward the sky.